 Status: The Town has purchased an additional two (2) Emergency Satellite phones thereby, increasing the total available satellite phones to four (4).
 These phones will be operated by "key" staff during any type of event.
 Town Staff continually tests the phones on a biannual basis to make sure they are operational.
 In addition, the Town has executed an Emergency Debris Removal Contract under RFP No. 15-02 with Phillips and Jordan, Inc. and DRC Emergency Services, LLC., for clearance of debris to the side of the road and other Debris Removal Services.
+The Town will soon execute a new Emergency Debris Road Clearing Services Contract under RFP 19-09, with T.F.R.
+Enterprises, Inc. for clearance of debris to the side of the road and other Debris Removal Services.
 The contract includes additional satellite phones as needed for use by Town Staff, to coordinate operations during failure of other communication systems.